In Search of Insights, Not Magic Bullets: Towards Demystification of the Model Selection Dilemma in Heterogeneous Treatment Effect Estimation: Introduction

 \section{Introduction}

 Applications in which the causal effects of treatments (or actions, interventions \& policies) are of interest are ubiquitous in empirical science, and personalized effect estimates could ultimately be used to improve decision making in many domains, including healthcare, economics and marketing.
-Machine learning (ML) has shown great promise in providing such personalized effect estimates \citep{bica2021real}, and the ML literature on the topic has matured over the last five years: a plethora of new methods have been proposed recently, including \textit{method-agnostic} so-called meta-learner strategies that could be implemented using any ML prediction method \citep{kunzel2019metalearners, nie2021quasi, kennedy2020optimal, curth2021nonparametric} as well as adaptations of specific ML methods \citep{shalit2017estimating, alaa2018limits, wager2018estimation} to the treatment effect estimation context.
+Machine learning (ML) has shown great promise in providing such personalized effect estimates \citep{bica2021real}, and the ML literature on the topic has matured over the last five years: a plethora of new methods for estimating conditional average treatment effects (CATE) have been proposed recently, including \textit{method-agnostic} so-called meta-learner strategies that could be implemented using any ML prediction method \citep{kunzel2019metalearners, nie2021quasi, kennedy2020optimal, curth2021nonparametric} as well as adaptations of specific ML methods \citep{shalit2017estimating, alaa2018limits, wager2018estimation} to the treatment effect estimation context.

-Personalized treatment effect estimates, however, are often of interest in safety-critical applications, particularly in medicine and policy making.
+Personalized treatment effect estimates, crucially, are often of interest in safety-critical applications, particularly in medicine and policy making.
 Thus, prior to use in practice we would like to ensure that we have selected a ML estimator from this vast toolbox that is \textit{trustworthy} and outputs the best possible estimates.
 While this sounds like a straightforward requirement, it remains a big hurdle in practice: because of the \textit{fundamental problem of causal inference} \cite{holland1986statistics}, ground truth treatment effects are usually not available to perform standard model validation, and alternative solutions need to be considered to overcome this \textit{model selection dilemma}.
-As we discuss below, despite recent proposals of new model selection strategies and recent empirical studies comparing different strategies, we believe that there is still a general lack of understanding of the (dis)advantages of different strategies and how they are entangled with the underlying data-generating process (DGP) -- which we aim to provide in this work.
+As we discuss below, despite recent proposals of new model selection strategies and recent empirical studies comparing different strategies, we believe that there is still a general lack of understanding of the (dis)advantages of different strategies and how they are entangled with underlying data-generating processes (DGPs) -- which we aim to provide in this work.